 92. Professional organizer: We tend to think that professional organizers help chronic hoarders with too much clutter, but that’s not all they do.

 They also help individuals, families, and businesses brainstorm ways to layout spaces, so it’s easy to clean up messes, find everything you need without turning stuff upside down, and of course, make it all look nice.

-You do need to get certified with the National Association of Productivity & Organizing Professionals (NAPO), but if you’ve got a knack for organizing stuff and can empathize with the folks who need your help, it’s worth considering.
+You do need to get certified with the National Association of Productivity & Organizing Professionals (NAPO).
+Still, if you’ve got a knack for organizing stuff and can empathize with the folks who need your help, it’s worth considering.

 Start with this article from Elegantsi for a snapshot of what pro organizers do and take it from there.